• Skip to primary navigation

 How to use this in real circuit:

-Then decide how long we want to charge it means in hours.
+First check battery label or datasheet to find amp-hour AH and then decide how long we want to charge it means in hours.

-Also check the chargers max current.
+Also, check the chargers max current.

 Example: